mauricio-b-mossi/Notes/Atomic Kotlin/OOP.md

 ### Interfaces

 Interfaces describe the concept of a type.
-It is a prototype fro all classes that implement the interface.
+It is a prototype fore all classes that implement the interface.
-It describes what a class should do, by not hwo it should do it.
+It describes what a class should do, by not how it should do it.

 - All classes can implement interfaces, including enums.